Origin of Coronal Extreme Ultraviolet Shockwaves without a Coronal Mass Ejection Event: Results

-We also investigated the correlation of the coronal wave speeds with both max flare emission measure and max flare temperature (using both coronal and photospheric abundances) to determine whether either of these factors influences the coronal wave speeds (\textbf{Figure \ref{fig:emtempscatterplts}}).
-Panels (a1) and (b1) show (with some outliers) that isolated coronal wave flares between 2010 and 2013 are generally slower and have a smaller emission measure than CME-related coronal wave flares, which also have a weak linear correlation between wave speed and emission measure.
-Panels (a2) and (b2) demonstrate that the slower isolated coronal wave flares are also cooler, and have an even weaker linear correlation between wave speed and temperature, as the temperature and speeds of CME-related coronal wave flares are much more sparsely populated.
+We also investigated the correlation of the coronal wave speeds with both maximum flare emission measure and maximum flare temperature (using both coronal and photospheric abundances) to determine whether either of these factors influences the coronal wave speeds.
+Figures \ref{fig:emtempscatterplts}a1 and \ref{fig:emtempscatterplts}b1 show (with some outliers) that isolated coronal wave flares that occurred between 2010 and 2013 are generally slower and have a smaller emission measure than CME-related coronal wave flares.
+These CME-related coronal wave flares also have a weak linear correlation between wave speed and emission measure.
+Figures \ref{fig:emtempscatterplts}a2 and \ref{fig:emtempscatterplts}b2 demonstrate that the slower isolated coronal wave flares are also cooler and have an even weaker linear correlation between wave speed and temperature, as the temperature and speeds of CME-related coronal wave flares are much more sparsely populated.
 The dark, bright, or unclear fronts for each of these coronal wave events were observed by eye for each event recorded in \cite{Nitta2013} in 171\AA.
-The small sample of isolated flares mostly have unclear or dark fronts, which seems to agree with both \textbf{Figure \ref{fig:emtemphistogram}} and panels (a2) and (b2) of \textbf{Figure \ref{fig:emtempscatterplts}} in that these isolated wave events may be slower and cooler, thus having less energy.
-The emission measure versus wave speed seems to be slightly more correlated with wave speed than the temperature, with (a1) and (b1) having Spearman correlation coefficients of 0.43 and 0.42 respectively, while (a2) and (b2) have correlation coefficients of 0.26 and 0.27 respectively.
+The small sample of isolated coronal wave flares mostly have unclear or dark fronts, which seems to agree with both Figure \ref{fig:emtemphistogram} and Figures \ref{fig:emtempscatterplts}a2 and \ref{fig:emtempscatterplts}b2 in that these isolated wave events may be slower and cooler, thus having less energy.
+The emission measure versus wave speed seems to be slightly more correlated with wave speed than the temperature, with Figures \ref{fig:emtempscatterplts}a1 and \ref{fig:emtempscatterplts}b1 having Spearman correlation coefficients of 0.43 and 0.42 respectively, while \ref{fig:emtempscatterplts}a2 and \ref{fig:emtempscatterplts}b2 have correlation coefficients of 0.26 and 0.27 respectively.